yarnpkg/website/en/docs/cli/install.md

 ##### `yarn install` <a class="toc" id="toc-yarn-install" href="#toc-yarn-install"></a>

-Install all the dependencies listed within `package.json` in the local `node_modules` folder.
+Install all the dependencies listed within `yarn.lock` in the local `node_modules` folder.
+Note: `package.json` will be used if `yarn.lock` is not present.

 ##### `yarn install --flat` <a class="toc" id="toc-yarn-install-flat" href="#toc-yarn-install-flat"></a>